 The game of business is tricky enough.

-It's brutal when you don't know you've got custom rules.
+It's diabolical when you don't know you've got custom rules.

-We've all been there.
+I’ve been there.
 Late nights, looming deadlines, uneasy sleep, and heroic last stands.
-The constant frenzy of 'busy' that leaves you with little to show for it.
+The frenzy of 'busy' that leaves you with little to show for your effort.

-Or maybe you lean the other way, caught in a cycle of all-in excitement, gradual disengagement, and eventual abandon.
+Or maybe you’re caught in a cycle of all-in excitement, gradual disengagement, and eventual abandon.
 A cycle that leaves you stood in a graveyard of your own good intentions, regardless of your external achievements.

-Fucking 'potential'.
-When exactly is that supposed to become 'actual' anyway?
+Fucking ‘potential’.
+When exactly is it supposed to become ‘actual’?

 It doesn't have to be this hard.

 We all find our own ways of coping.
 Ways of playing around the hidden rules of how our brain actually works.
-We get a lot of practice picking ourselves up, and at wondering if maybe we keep falling because we're broken.
+We get a lot of practice at picking ourselves up, often wondering if maybe we keep falling because we're broken.

 I don't think we're broken.

-We have the option to accept our style of brain as a design constraint, not just an impairment.
+We can choose to accept our style of brain as a design constraint, not just an impairment.
 To get curious about our hidden rules and learn to work with them.
-To design a business that plays to our strong strengths, rather than being held back by our strong weaknesses.
+To design a business that plays to our strong strengths, rather than tripping on our strong weaknesses.

 This is the game.